LuegM/LuegM/content/myapps.md

 ## MantaLog

 ### Project Overview:
-MantaLog represents my journey into iOS app development, intertwining my passion for diving with my enthusiasm for tech.
-It's more than just a dive log - it's an experience tailored for the modern diver.
+MantaLog represents my journey into **iOS app development**, intertwining my passion for diving with my enthusiasm for tech.
+It's more than just a dive log - it's **an experience tailored for the modern diver**.

 #### Technical Highlights:
 **Platform & Tools:** Developed for iOS using Swift and SwiftUI. {{< line_break >}}